 1. Set an example by how you treat them, your spouse, and your family.

-These offspring of ours start paying VERY close attention to us and their environment from the moment they are born.
-Showing them by example that they aren’t to rip things out of their brother’s hands by not ripping things out of our husband’s hands will hopefully reinforce the idea that we don’t treat our friends and brothers and sisters that way.
+These offspring of ours start paying VERY close attention to us and their environment from the moment they are born.1 Showing them by example that they shouldn’t grab, hit, etc., is the most effective way to teach good behavior.

-Now, of course, they are kids and will do it anyways, but being an example for your littles even when you think they aren’t watching is important.
-Whenever one child would like a snack, have them ask their siblings if they would like one too, and then have them hand out the snacks to their siblings before they get theirs, making sure manners are used all the time not just with mom and dad.
+Of course, they are just kids and will do it anyway.
+But it is essential to be an example for your littles even when you think they aren’t watching.
+Whenever one child would like a snack, have them ask their siblings if they would like one, too.
+Then, have them hand out the snacks to their siblings before they get theirs, ensuring manners are always used, not just with mom and dad.
 Little things throughout the day like that are great ways to reinforce the principles that you function under as a family.

 2. Spend time together.

-It’s a solidarity thing and I think it is really important to know that no matter what, your son or daughter can look out into the stands and see that their family is there.
-Limiting friend time is another way to encourage relationships between siblings, especially if one of the kids is not being nice to the other ones.
+It’s a solidarity thing, and I think it is important to know that your son or daughter can look out into the stands and see that their family is there no matter what.
+Limiting friend time is another way to encourage sibling relationships, especially if one of the kids is not kind to the other.
 My philosophy is if you cannot treat your sister nicely, why would I allow you to go to another person’s home?
-Treating who you live with with respect, even if you don’t always get along, is important.
+Treating who you love with respect, even if you don’t always get along, is important.

-When my boys, who are 14 months apart (Lord help me) are sharing and using their nice words and tones with each other and I happen to stumble upon it, I go out of my way to say “Wow boys!
+When my boys, who are 14 months apart (Lord help me), share and use their nice words and tones with each other, and I stumble upon it, I go out of my way to say, “Wow, boys!
 I love that you’re sharing!
 I love that you guys are best friends.”
 I take that opportunity to sort of speak into the situation what I want them to notice.
-My kids are still fairly young, so I will check back in when they are, say, 30 to let you know if any of this stuff worked or not!
+My kids are still relatively young, so I will check back when they are 30 to let you know if any of this stuff worked!

 4. Don’t get overly involved.

 Lastly, I want to encourage you to let them work it out.
-Sometimes that means letting them wrestle it out (safely) and it means letting them play together without me involved.
+Sometimes, that means letting them wrestle it out (safely) and letting them play together without me involved.
 I don’t need to hover over them anymore.
-They are good ages to know what is allowed and what is not and until something is truly out of hand I stay out of it.
-Send them outside to play, send them to the basement, wherever you find it safe for them to be within eye and ear shot and where you do not have to be so involved.
+They are suitable ages to know what is allowed and what is not, and I stay out of it until something is truly out of hand.
+Send them outside to play, to the basement, wherever you find it safe for them to be within eye and earshot, and where you do not have to be so involved.
 They need to learn to work disagreements out on their own.
 It is good for them.

-Having great sibling relationships is so vital to the overall health of a family; it is comforting as a parent to see your kids grow up to be each other’s supporters, friends, and encouragers.
-They may not ever be “best friends,” but everyone should grow up feeling like their family has their back, loves them unconditionally, and will call them out when they need it.
-Planting the seeds of this type of relationship takes work, and thoughtful parenting.
+Having great sibling relationships is so vital to the overall health of a family.
+It is comforting as a parent to see your kids grow up to be each other’s supporters, friends, and encouragers.
+They may never be “best friends,” but everyone should grow up feeling like their family has their back, loves them unconditionally, and will call them out when needed.
+Planting the seeds of this type of relationship takes work and thoughtful parenting.
 It doesn’t just happen.
-But if you are faithful in pursing the end goal, the harvest will be so sweet.
+But the harvest will be so sweet if you are faithful in pursuing the end goal.